Tencent/Metis/docs/usecase.en.md

 * KPI Data: Suitable for detection of business KPI data, such as trading volume, income value, online user number, success rate, etc.

+### Reference

+[1] Zhi-Hua Zhou. *"Learnware: On the Future of Machine Learning"*.
+National Key Laboratory for Novel Software Technology.
+2016